mherrmann/helium/README.md

 functions.
 I have not yet had time to bring this into a more readable state, sorry.

+The documentation for this project can be found [here](https://selenium-python-helium.readthedocs.io/en/latest/).

 ## Status of this project

 I have too little spare time to maintain this project for free.
 If you'd like